Subset expansions of monoids: Preliminaries

 \section{Preliminaries}

-In this section we give the necessary specialist background to follow this paper.
+In this section we outline the background necessary for this paper.
+Where the notions we discuss have clear left-right duals we do not mention them explicitly, except to set up notation.
 We refer the reader to \cite{H} for a fuller account of the semigroup theoretic notions we discuss.
 Throughout the paper $M$ denotes a monoid with identity element $1$.